petomer-codes/petomer-website/posts/phd-application-process.md

 ## My Background:
 I am an American citizen born and raised in Pittsburgh, PA, but I attended middle and high school in Seattle, WA.
 I received my Bachelor of Arts from Macalester College, a small liberal arts school in Minneapolis-St. Paul, Minnesota.
 My major was Applied Mathematics and Statistics, with minors in Anthropology and Community & Global Health.
 I graduated _summa cum laude_ with Honors in Statistics, which I received after completing an Honors thesis my senior year.
 My thesis stemmed from a Causal Inference class I took in my junior year spring, looking at the causes of home advantage in (specifically women's) professional soccer.
-I also had two health-focused research experiences at outside institutions (SIBDS @ Columbia; Study abroad independent study project @ Leiden University College -- The Hague)
+I also had two health-focused research experiences at outside institutions (SIBDS @ Columbia; Study abroad independent study project @ Leiden University College -- The Hague).\
-\
 After graduating from Macalester, I moved to Durham-Chapel Hill, North Carolina, to start a position as a post-baccalaureate research fellow at the National Institute of Environmental Health Sciences.
 There, I contributed to the Puberty and Cancer Group, part of the larger Epidemiology Branch.
 Despite being on the Epi side, my mentor and I worked together to develop projects for me that were highly technical with co-authors from the closely conjoined Biostatistics and Computational Biology Branch.
 \
-## My strengths:
+## My Strengths:
 After doing a lot of reading, I decided that my strengths were as follows:
 * **Research fellowship:** My current job as a research fellow through the IRTA program has made me a better researcher and statistician.
 In this role, I have gotten to both lead and support publications.
 * **Math & stats background:** For my degree, I had to take a lot of the classes that most programs either required or preferred, along with some statistics electives along the way.
 Taking these classes recently and doing well in them was a major strength of my application.
-* **Teaching history:** I have done a lot of tutoring and TA-ing for mathematics and statistics classes.
-These experiences further solidified my knowledge in these classes and demonstrated to schools that I am a capable TA.
+* **Recommendation letters:** I got three strong letters from a former research advisor + professor, a former Real Analysis/Calculus professor, and my current PI.
+I covered the bases in these letters, with two speaking to my strengths and potential as a researcher, while the third talked about my mathematics background.

-## My weaknesses
+## My Weaknesses:
 * **No master's degree:** Not having an MS makes it a bigger commitment for schools to take you on -- it's at least another year of coursework combined with added uncertainty if a student is serious about a PhD.
 * **Liberal arts background:** I am hesitant about putting this here -- but I was told not to apply to some schools because they do not accept many liberal arts students.
-On the flip side, some schools love liberal arts students.
+On the flip side, some schools love liberal arts students, so it could be both.
 * **Differing research interests:** None of my research projects follow the same method or topic.
-Further, my biggest project at the time of applying was my Honors thesis, which wasn't even on health data (I made sure to address this discrepancy in my personal statement).
+Further, my Honors thesis was my largest completed project at the time of applying, which did not use health data (I made sure to address this discrepancy in my personal statement).

 # Application Process